 Also look for ketchup that is labeled as gluten-free, as this indicates that the product meets strict standards for gluten-free labeling in that country.
 In the US, a product labeled gluten-free must contain less than 20 parts per million of gluten, and in the UK, it's the same threshold.

 Yes, most tomato ketchup is vegan, including Heinz.
-The basic ingredients of ketchup are tomatoes, sugar, vinegar, salt, and various spices and flavorings, all of which are usually plant-based.
+The basic ingredients of ketchup are tomatoes, sugar, vinegar, salt, and various spices and flavourings, all of which are usually plant-based.

-Hot Sauce or Sriracha: If you're looking for more of a kick, hot sauce or sriracha can be a good substitute, but they are usually much spicier.
+* Hot Sauce or Sriracha: If you're looking for more of a kick, hot sauce or sriracha can be a good substitute.

 Marinara Sauce: Marinara sauce could be a good substitute, just add a few tablespoons to the stew.

 HP Sauce, brown sauce, or A.1.
-Steak Sauce: These are both tangy and sweet sauces, although they have a distinct flavor profile from ketchup they will still taste delicious in the stew, and besides there is often a split between tomato ketchup fans versus brown sauce fans so just use whatever you prefer!
+Steak Sauce: These are both tangy and sweet sauces, although they have a different flavour compared to ketchup they will still taste delicious in the stew, and besides there is often a split between tomato ketchup fans versus brown sauce fans so just use whatever you prefer!
 There's no point buying a bottle of ketchup just for 2 tablespoons for a recipe and then it sitting in your fridge for ever!

 The above ingredients are generally vegan, but as with every shop-bought product do check the ingredient list to be 100% sure especially if there is no vegan certification label.